bigfatmeagaooff/Revline/docs/privacy-policy.md

 You can update your account information (email, username, car, profile picture) directly in the app's Profile screen.

 ### Deletion
-You can delete your account in-app (Profile → Account → Delete Account) or request manual deletion by emailing [CONTACT EMAIL].
+You can delete your account in-app (Profile → Account → Delete Account) or request manual deletion by emailing revline.au@gmail.com.

 ### Portability
 Trip data can be exported from the app (local Room database) or accessed via your account on the server.